 |Content-Type||The content type of the object.
 The browser determines the format and encoding type

-used to read the object based on the content type of the object.
-If this attribute
+that are used to read the object based on the content type of the object.
+If this

-is not specified, the value is generated based on the extension of the object.
-If
+attribute is not specified, the value is generated based on the extension of the object

-the object does not have an extension, the default value
+name.
+If the object name does not have an extension, the default value

-Notice When you access an object in OSS by using a browser, the object is downloaded even if the Content-Disposition header is set to inline in the following scenarios:
+Notice When you use a browser to access an object in OSS, the object is downloaded even if the Content-Disposition header is set to inline in the following scenarios:

 |Last-Modified||The time when the object is last modified.|

-- An object may have multiple similar parameters.
+- You can configure multiple user metadata parameters for an object.
 However, the total size of the user metadata of an object cannot exceed 8 KB.

-- When you call the GetObject or HeadObject operation, the user metadata of the object is returned as response headers.
+- When you call the GetObject operation or the HeadObject operation, the user metadata of the object is returned as HTTP headers.